 We've got your back.
-3 x 10km routes (and some kids routes), FREE to enter, FREE medal on completion.
+3 x 10km routes (and some kids routes), FREE to enter.

-Complete the following routes, any time until the end of the year and we'll send you a free medal in the post.
+Complete the following routes, any time until the end of the year.
+These routes have been created to help you experience the variety of trail running available in Pembrokeshire.

 Note: These routes are not marked out.
 Use the Strava phone app and provided route or GPX to navigate.